 Anxiety is something that millions of people manage as best they can on a day to day basis.
 They go to work or spend time with their friends and family while doing anything they can to fight their anxiety back.
-Some days are better than others, and most people with anxiety can still lead close to normal lives, but all the while they're plagued by the knowledge that they're fighting their anxiety every day.
+Some days are better than others, and most people with anxiety can still lead close to normal lives, but all the while they're plagued by fighting their anxiety every day.

-The Difference Between Managing and Elimination
+The Difference Between Coping and Managing

-How to Eliminate Anxiety
+How to Manage Anxiety

 Replacement Coping Tools